British official: South Sudan violence is tribal genocide

-ENTEBBE, Uganda (AP) — A senior British official says she believes the violence in South Sudan is now genocide that is being perpetrated along tribal lines.
+ENTEBBE, Uganda (AP) — South Sudan’s violent conflict is now genocide that is being perpetrated along tribal lines, a senior British official said, urging foreign leaders to do more to force the country’s government to end the conflict in which tens of thousands of people have been killed.

-Priti Patel, the U.K. secretary of state for international development, said in an interview late Wednesday that there are “massacres taking place, people’s throats being slit.”
+Priti Patel, the U.K. secretary of state for international development, said in an interview late Wednesday that there are “massacres taking place, people’s throats being slit” amid what she called a “scorched earth policy” in the world’s youngest country.

-She said there is a “scorched earth policy,” with villages being burned down, women being raped, and food being used as a weapon of war.

 She described the situation in South Sudan as “absolutely abhorrent and inhumane.”
+The country also faces a hunger crisis, with famine declared in two counties.

+This week Patel visited South Sudan, where she met South Sudan President Salva Kiir, whose government is accused of blocking food aid to some areas.

 Most Read Stories

-Note: This story has been corrected to indicate that the number of South Sudanese refugees in Uganda exceeds 800,000.